binary-person/womginx/README.md

 sudo service nginx restart
 ```

-## Why did you want to use only nginx and burden yourself with nginx's "restrictive" and "esoteric" config?
+## From Binary-Person: Why did you want to use only nginx and burden yourself with nginx's "restrictive" and "esoteric" config?

 I did it as a game, or, challenge, for myself to learn nginx and also to take advantage of nginx's resilience and speed for handling lots of requests, which is perfect for proxying.

 It also was to deter nginx's restrictive reputation (in a community server I'm in).

-## Contributing
+## Editing

-Contributions are welcome.
-Send in a pull request and I'll be more than happy to take a look.
+Contributions are open but some changes will be made privately so WCPSS can't find ways to block it

 ## Future plans

-Make another client rewriting library similar to wombat but made with intent to be a proxy rewriting library and with the goal of ease of use for the server and the client.
+    - YouTube UI fix
+    - More website supports (

 ## License